Lefty Frizzell discography

 After that, he released his first charting album with the same title, and it peaked at No. 2 in the same year.
 In 1965, Frizzell charted his last Top 20 hit, titled, "She's Gone, Gone, Gone".
-After developing a drinking habit, he released songs that didn't chart very well, and in 1972, he left his longtime label Columbia Records, and signed to ABC Records.
+After developing a drinking habit, he released songs that did not chart very well, and in 1972, he left his longtime label Columbia Records, and signed to ABC Records.
 In 1975, he was inducted into the Nashville Songwriters Hall of Fame and was given the Grammy Hall of Fame Award.
 This success led to more money, then more drinking.
 On July 19, 1975, Frizzell suffered a massive stroke and later died at the age of 47.

 After a 25-year career, Lefty Frizzell had charted a little over 30 singles, and released 13 studio albums.
 Today, he is regarded as one of the most influential voices in country music history, inspiring many of the next generation's artists.
 The following is collection of work gathered from 1950 to 2006: